Vauxhall Saloon Car

 Carburetor: One-inch, single jet.

-The Rugby make of cars was produced at three Durant motor factories located within the United States and Canada.
-However the public identity of the 1924 Rugby was never stable, due to the lack of consistently performing models coming out of the assembly lines.
+The Rugby car was produced at three Durant motor factories in the United States and Canada.
+However, the public identity of the 1924 Rugby was never stable due to the lack of consistently performing models coming out of the assembly lines.

 1923 Rolls-Royce Sedan